bgabbasov/menta-0.3/doc/informal/solution-ideas.md

 ### Design scratch

 ### Use cases

 #### Training

 ![Train](https://github.com/menta/menta-0.3/raw/master/doc/informal/uml/images/UseCaseTrain.png)

+Train mainly is supervised automatic with the Request and Solution pairs provided by TSS.
+After some essential learning TSS monitors the Solution-s of the system.

 #### Production
 ![Production](https://github.com/menta/menta-0.3/raw/master/doc/informal/uml/images/UseCaseProduction.png)

-_Simplest way is the direct instruction processing._
+__Simplest way is the direct instruction processing.__
 The Learned Reactive Critics is activated and retrieve the Knowing How way of thinking.